Renters, flat owners, and landlords can get £500 off a qualifying smart home charger through the OZEV grant (officially the EV Chargepoint Grant).

 Head to our EV chargers page for the full range and to get a quote.

-We deal with the OZEV paperwork.
+We handle the OZEV application.
 You don't touch a form.

 Tell us your property type and tenancy situation.
 We can confirm whether you qualify in a few minutes, online or over the phone.

-We submit the grant application on your behalf and wait for OZEV to approve it.
+We submit the grant application to OZEV (the Office for Zero Emission Vehicles) on your behalf and wait for approval.
 Don't book installation until that confirmation comes through.

 Once approved, we fit your smart charger.
 The £500 grant comes straight off your bill, so you only pay what's left.